-As the boys in black and gold kick off training camp, sportsbook operators are beginning to accept bets on which heart-breaking way the 2019 season will end for the New Orleans Saints — reportedly a mega money-maker for the league.
+As the boys in black and gold hit the field, sportsbook operators are beginning to accept bets on which heart-breaking way the 2019 season will end for the New Orleans Saints — reportedly a mega money-maker for the league.

 The Saints have been victims of soul-crushing playoff losses the last two seasons – the Minneapolis Miracle during the 2017 Divisional Playoffs and the pass interference/helmet-to-helmet no-call in the this year’s NFC Championship that would have sent the team to the franchise’s second Super Bowl.

-Bettors are eager to cash in on black and gold cloud hanging over the New Orleans Saints, as many casinos are placing early lines on the 2019 season end.
+Bettors are eager to cash in on the “black and gold cloud” hanging over the New Orleans Saints during their postseasons runs, as many casinos are placing early lines on the 2019 season end.
 The top six scenarios revealed thus far, while seemingly farfetched, are in line with the unbelievable outcomes of the last two seasons.

 “With the NFL allowing gambling, betting on how a Saints season ends is one of the hottest draws in town,” said Roger Hillenbrand, the director of specialty gaming for Las Vegas-based Caesars Entertainment Corp.